The Liberties, Dublin: Retail

 Historically, The Liberties was home to some market areas.
 Today there are the Liberty Market on Meath Street, the fruit and vegetable markets during weekends on Thomas Street and Meath Street, and street vendors located throughout the area.
-There are future plans for further market areas, such as the redevelopment of the Iveagh Market on Francis Street.
-Newmarket, to the south of the area, hosts several other market events.
+There are future plans for further market areas, such as the redevelopment of the Iveagh Markets on Francis Street.

+The Dublin Flea Market ran in Newmarket from 2008 with up to 80 stalls, but closed down in 2018 due to redevelopment of the area.
+It moved to a temporary home in Thomas Street before reestablishing in Newmarket in 2025, rebranded as Newmarket Flea.

 The Digital Hub

 The Digital Hub, a campus of digital content and technology enterprises, is located in the centre of The Liberties.
 Set up by the Government of Ireland in 2003, The Digital Hub was for a time Ireland's largest cluster of technology, internet and digital media companies.
 By 2021, it was home to approximately 30 companies employing 270 people.

 Liberties Business Area Improvement Initiative

 The Liberties Business Area Improvement Initiative is a scheme by Dublin City Council to upgrade the commercial areas of Dublin 8 through public and private sector investment, to create a more attractive neighbourhood.